ai4scmed/ai4scmed.github.io/_peoples/hejblum.md

 orcid: "https://orcid.org/0000-0003-0646-452X"
 ---

 **[Boris Hejblum](https://borishejblum.science/)** is a researcher in Biostatistics at [Inserm U1219 *Bordeaux Population Health*](https://www.bordeaux-population-health.center/) in the [SISTM team](https://www.bordeaux-population-health.center/the-teams/sistm/).
-His research focuses on the development of statistical methods for the analysis of longitudinal observation of high-throughput biomedical data, in particular for stuying gene expression in human vaccine trials.
+His research focuses on the development of statistical methods for the analysis of longitudinal high-throughput biomedical data, in particular for stuying gene expression in human vaccine trials.